About us

 MPhil in Philosophy & Ethics of Mental Health at University of Pretoria, South Africa.

-One of the functions of the philosophy SIG is to examine the ways in which philosophy can be brought to bear on practice and also seen to emerge from the context of practice.
+One of the functions of the Philosophy SIG is to examine the ways in which philosophy can be brought to bear on practice and also seen to emerge from the context of practice.

 A main contention of those interested in the philosophy of psychiatry is that conceptual problems lie at the heart of clinical practice.
-It is for this reason that we are excited that the work of the philosophy SIG continues to burgeon and broaden.
+It is for this reason that we are excited that the work of the Philosophy SIG continues to burgeon and broaden.

 In the last few years we have seen philosophy of psychiatry having an impact on initiatives within the Department of Health through, for instance, the notion of values based practice.
 For instance, we can now point to documents from the National Institute for Mental Health in England (NIMHE) and the National Institute of Health and Clinical Excellence (NICE) that make reference to values based practice, a concept that has emerged directly from work in the philosophy of psychiatry.

-The development of the philosophy SIG over the last 25 years has been exciting and stimulating for all those involved and there is no reason to believe that this excitement and stimulation is set to do anything other than to continue in the future.
+The development of the Philosophy SIG over the last 25 years has been exciting and stimulating for all those involved and there is no reason to believe that this excitement and stimulation is set to do anything other than to continue in the future.

 The following podcast gives a good introduction into philosophy of psychiatry.